RARE - Stunning original set of Ten 19th century Chippendale chairs,...

-New hand mad in England stunning...
+New hand made in England CARLTON...

 Our upholstery leather suppliers are leading manufacturers in Europe: CrestJMT and Futura Leather.
 Both have an established reputation for top quality leather and wide range of colours and finishes.